 - Use jargon: Are your keywords not working?
 Then try the vocabulary that a scholar might use to talk about the topic.
-If you're interested in what opportunities there are for women in Morocco to learn to read, for example, you might use keywords like Gender, literacy and empowerment in Morocco.
-Here's a keyword brainstorming tool [PDF] that might help.
+If you're interested in what opportunities there are for women in Morocco to learn to read, for example, you might use keywords like Gender, literacy and empowerment in Morocco. (check out Keyword 1-2-3)

 - Anxiety is normal: Carol Kuhlthau and other information experts have noted that the early stages of research are often accompanied by uncertainty, worry, and doubt.
 As you progress through your research and learn more about your topic, however, you are likely to experience increased optimism, clarity and even confidence.
 So don't let those initial worries get you down: they're a natural part of the process.